epfml/getting-started/README.md

 docker tag <your-tag> ic-registry.epfl.ch/mlo/<your-tag>
 docker push ic-registry.epfl.ch/mlo/<your-tag>
 ```

-## Suggested workflow:
-This is one suggested workflow that tries to maximize productivity and minimize costs -- you're free to find your own workflow, of course.
- - CPU-only pods are cheap, approx 3 CHF/month, so we recommend creating a CPU-only machine that you can let run for the entire duration of a project and that you use for code development/debugging through VSCODE.
- - When your code is ready and you want to run some experiments or you need to debug on GPU you can create one or more new pods with GPU (multiple pods with 1 GPU are easier to get than one pod with multiple GPUs) and simply run your script there via terminal (remember to work on tmldata1 so that your code will be shared across all your pods and stored).
-Ideally, you should kill the pod when your code/experiment is finished in order to save money.
-If you plan to run multiple experiments, you can keep the machine alive; just remember to kill it once you don't need it anymore.
-You can also connect these GPU pods to VSCODE following the next steps.

-## Using VSCODE
-To easily attach a VSCODE window to a pod we recommend the following steps:
-1. Install the [Kubernetes](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools) and [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extensions.
-2. From your VSCODE window, click on Kubernetes -> ic-cluster -> Workloads -> Pods, and you should be able to see all your running pods.
-3. Right-click on the pod you want to access and select `Attach Visual Studio Code`, this will start a vscode session attached to your pod.
-4. The symlinks ensure that settings and extensions are stored in `mloscratch/homes/<gaspar username>` and therefore shared across pods.

 ## Port forwarding
 If you want to access a port on your pod from your local machine, you can use port forwarding.
 For example, if you want to access a jupyter notebook running on your pod, you can do the following: